 Agent Gray quickly turned away with an embarrassed shrug.
 "It's not like that.
 He's pretty much your poster boy.
 Most of the papers go with shots of Captain Rogers, that's all.
 There's several photos of Mr. Stark.
 And one or two of you in there, too, Clint."

 Tony and Clint exchanged smirks, but let it go.

-When the tea was ready, the three returned to the living room.
-The two Avengers sat on the couch while Agent Gray took the chair.
+When the tea was ready, the three moved back to the living room.

-"So you and Barton used to be partners," Tony said as he sipped his hot tea.
-It wasn't bad, but he still sorely missed that coffee.
+"So you and Barton used to be partners," Tony said as he made himself at home on the couch.
+He sipped the tea.
+Not bad, but he sure missed that coffee.